-The need for systematic hydrologic monitoring became apparent when geothermal development was proposed in the Long Valley Caldera.
-The Director of Energy Management for Mono County proposed the formation of the Long Valley Technical Advisory Committee.
-The concept was formally recognized and established as a matter of County land use policy by the Mono County Board of Supervisors in its Resolution No. 86-110 adopted in December 1986.
+The need for systematic hydrologic monitoring was identified when geothermal development was proposed in the Long Valley Caldera.
+Seeking to address that need, the Director of Energy Management for Mono County created the Long Valley Technical Advisory Committee.
+The Mono County Board of Supervisors expressed support for the Long Valley Technical Advisory Committee in its Resolution 86-110, adopted in December of 1986.

-The resolution states that it is desirable to implement a monitoring program within the Long Valley Caldera focusing upon early detection of changes in such features as Hot Creek Gorge, the Hot Creek Fish Hatchery springs, Mammoth Creek, Hot Creek, and other thermal and non-thermal springs that may potentially be impacted by development activities within the Long Valley Caldera.
+As expressed in Resolution 86-110, it is desirable to implement a monitoring program within the Long Valley Caldera focusing upon early detection of changes in such features as Hot Creek Gorge, the Hot Creek Fish Hatchery springs, Mammoth Creek, Hot Creek, and other thermal and non-thermal springs that may potentially be impacted by development activities within the Long Valley Caldera.
 It would also be desirable to have a group of experts make non-binding suggestions for monitoring programs and project conditions meant to protect these resources.

 The purposes are best achieved by representatives of affected county, state, and federal agencies, and developers, working cooperatively as an advisory committee.
-The Committee's role would be to provide permitting agencies and developers with information and data necessary to monitor new or existing activities that might affect the hydrology (hydrogeology and thermal resources) of the Long Valley Caldera.
-The Committee would review the acquired data for the affected agencies and developers.
+The Committee's role is to provide permitting agencies and developers with information and data necessary to monitor new or existing activities that might affect the hydrology (hydrogeology and thermal resources) of the Long Valley Caldera.
+The Committee reviews the acquired data for the affected agencies and developers.

 An exploratory meeting of the county, state, and federal agencies and other interested parties was held in January 1987.
 The assembled group determined that an appropriately structured, informal and specialized subcommittee as needed, would provide useful information concerning hydrologic resources, and could suggest specific conditions and monitoring requirements meant to avoid or reduce to acceptable levels the environmental effects of geothermal development.